smileinnovation/weblog/_posts/2021-07-01-ai-for-code.md

 subtitle: AI allows us to understand and measure codebase in a new way, and those last years have been exciting with startups trying to get the best…
 slug: ai-for-code
 description:
-tags: development,ai,nlp,code,tech-manager
+tags:
+- development
+- ai
+- nlp
+- code
+- tech-manager
-author: Fabien GASSER
+author: fagas
-username: fabien.gasser
 ---

-# AI for code

 AI allows us to understand and measure codebase in a new way, and those last years have been exciting with startups trying to get the best of what AI on code could do.